 Also included in this section is a Teaching Blunders to Avoid: 10 Worst Teaching Mistakes article.
 It is a quick read and covers the most common teaching mistakes instructors make that can derail other efforts to implement effective educational practices.

 The following are selected resources that support effective educational practices:

 Accessible courses and course content require a little more planning and work upfront.
-This website provides resources that will help faculty members and instructional designers
+This website provides resources that will help plan, develop, and implement course

 Iowa State University has a comprehensive network of resources designed to support students throughout their undergraduate experience.
 Some of these resources are also in place

 Today’s university classrooms are more diverse than in the past.
 With this diversity of students comes the need to ensure the learning environments associated with

 The university encourages all instructors to strive for free and open communication within their classrooms.
 However, for student learning to be most effective, classrooms must